usnistgov/FIPS201/_Appendix/glossary.md

 Conformance Testing
-: A process established by NIST within its responsibilities of developing, promulgating, and supporting FIPS for testing specific characteristics of _components_, products, services, people, and organizations for compliance with a FIPS.
+: A process established by NIST within its responsibilities of developing, promulgating, and supporting a FIPS for testing specific characteristics of _components_, products, services, people, and organizations for compliance with a FIPS.

 Credential